AVEVA/AVEVA-Samples/omf_samples/basic_samples/OMF_API/Readme.md

 Sending to OCS:
 Configure OMF Ingress.
 This can be done programmatically, but here are the steps to do it via the OCS portal:

-Note: UI is still a WIP, so once that is finalized we will update this with the steps.
+Note: UI is still a work-in-progress, so once that is finalized we will update this with the steps.

 Sending to PI: